aaps/MCmotions/README.md

 Also a good idea minecraft !

 #NEW
+-- chunkdata will get exported by lister, wrong ?
+-- the ability to connect to server that will check account data ! (--username --profile, after start password will be asked) -- the possibility to start recording as soon as you connect (you will not lose player/mob spawn messages and thus lose the players/mobs in the recording, --started yes/no)

 proxy has commandline options:
 --sourceport portnr (the port the proxy listens on) --destport the portnr of the server the proxy trys to ommect to